iiTONELOC/ngs-opnsense/README.md

 import json
 from NG_OPNSense import OPNSenseAPI

-# Create an instance of the OPNSense API
+# Create an instance of the OPNSenseAPI
 opnsense = OPNSenseAPI(
     url="https://opnsense.local",
     apiKey="myApiKey",
     apiSecret="myApiSecret")

-# To interact with the OPNSense API, use the same methods provided by
+# To interact with the OPNSenseAPI, use the same methods provided by
 # the OPNSense API: https://docs.opnsense.org/development/api.html

 # For example, to fetch aliases: